Protocol and Practice of Persons Appearing in the Court of Judge Patricia Starr

 Discovery or Disclosure Disputes and/or Sanctions

 I expect the parties to follow all rules requiring personal consultation or "meet and confer" with a good faith effort to resolve a dispute before asking for court involvement.
-Please discuss possible resolution of issues before the hearing.
+An email is not considered personal consultation.

 Other Pre-trial Practice Guidelines or Comments